-Learning how to temper chocolate can be an intimidating and confusing idea for many, I totally get it.
-But I am here to reassure you that tempering chocolate is actually a simple, easy, and even fun process, whether you use dark chocolate, white chocolate, or milk chocolate.
+Learning how to temper chocolate can be an intimidating and confusing idea for many, I get it.
+But I am here to reassure you that tempering chocolate is a simple, easy, and fun process, whether you use dark chocolate, white chocolate, or milk chocolate.

 Tempered chocolate has a beautiful glossy appearance, it snaps easily and melts smoothly in your mouth.
-It is key for many desserts such as hot chocolate bombs, homemade candy bars, and many more sweet treats, and chocolate coatings goods like this Chocolate covered graham crackers recipe and this Chocolate Covered Pecans Recipe
+It is key for many desserts such as hot chocolate bombs, homemade candy bars, sweet treats, and chocolate coatings goods like this Chocolate covered graham crackers recipe, Chocolate Covered Cashews Recipe, and this Chocolate Covered Pecans Recipe.

 What is tempered chocolate?